 Why bring new capture technologies to cover an event such as the burning of illegal ivory?

 Thanks to high-resolution cameras we were able to shoot simultaneously around the piles and capture over 2,000 images.
-Then, we used software to put all of these together and render each tusk fully, including the text that identified each one, the texture and the colours.
+Then, we used software to put all of these together and render each tusk fully, including the text that identified each one, the texture, and the colors.
 The resulting file can be printed as a 3D object, experienced online or in virtual reality.
 At some point, you'll be able to experience the pile at scale and walk around it.

 I see it as an extension of capturing and experiencing our world through the photographic process.
-For a long time, we had the X and the Y, the two dimensions; but now, we can add the third dimension, the Z. I've been calling it "Photography 3.0".
+For a long time, we had the X and the Y, the two dimensions; but now, we can add the third dimension, the Z. I've been calling it "Photography 3.0."
 I like exploring new tools and bringing them to artists.
-It's what I did 30 years ago with colour printing at Toronto Image Works.
+It's what I did 30 years ago with color printing at Toronto Image Works.
 Now we're bringing artists in here [Think2Thing] to be able to use these new tools to start to think differently, to make things that were impossible up until now.

 Throughout your career, you've been documenting devastating impacts that humans have had on the environment, what changes have you noticed in our relationship to nature over that period of time?

 I've been interested in the scale and speed at which humans have been affecting the natural world.
-Whether it's sea life, wetlands or forests, we've been involved in the transformation of many landscapes.
+Whether it's sea life, wetlands, or forests, we've been involved in the transformation of many landscapes.
 All living creatures go to nature to find the source of what they need to survive.
 What I've seen working on my projects for the past 35, 40 years, is the speed and scale of change brought about by technology, that has allowed us to move from, when I was born, 2.5 billion humans to now 7.5.
-That acceleration has a lot of repercussions for the environment: oceans are being depleted of fish, getting warmer and more acidic; coral life is nearly lost; forests are constantly being pressured.
+That acceleration has a lot of repercussions for the environment: oceans are being depleted of fish, getting warmer, and more acidic; coral life is nearly lost; forests are constantly being pressured.
 We're creating wasteland from what once was a natural landscape.
 It is daunting to think of what the solutions are.
 Having seen those wastelands has given me the sense that time is of the essence.
 Time for talking is over and it's time for action.
 The burning of the tusks, whether people agree with it or not, is something that brings world attention and says: "we need to do something now, not tomorrow."